robfatland/zero2x/Z2JH/README.md

 ```

 This operates behind the scenes; the only output is **`Merged "r5" as current context in /home/rob/.kube/config`**.
-There is a config file in the indicated location; just credential data.
+This step creates a config file in the indicated location.
+This is credential data.

-Now
+Now run (for interest only):

 ```
 kubectl get node
 ```

-lists the three AKS VMs in the nodepool.
+This lists the three AKS VMs in the nodepool for our interest/confirmation.
+The **`AKS`** service should also be
+visible within this RG on the portal.

-To list the AKS itself:
+To list the AKS from the command line:

 ```